Top Tips for Planning a Holiday Party

 By Shaun Roberts

 For many people, it’s been a long time since they’ve attended an event.
-Shaun Roberts, VP and master party planner (and attendee!) shares some of his top tips to help you plan the perfect holiday party.
+Shaun Roberts, CRO (Chief Revelry Officer) and master party planner shares some of his top tips to help you plan the perfect holiday party.
 Whether you’re planning a company party or a social gathering for the holiday season, the same tips will apply.
-And don’t forget, you don’t need to plan a holiday party in November of December!
+And don’t forget, you don’t need to plan a holiday party in November or December!
 January is also a great month to throw a holiday party, and our team at Great Performances can create some incredible moments to help keep your holiday party fresh and exciting.

-• Plan Your Menu.
-Now that you’ve given yourself plenty of time to plan the party, you can really put together a thoughtful and cohesive menu with Great Performances.
+• Make it delicious.
+Now that you’ve given yourself plenty of time to plan the party, you can really put together a delicious and thoughtful menu with your Great Performances Event Director.
 Specialty items like sushi stations, beignet carts, and vegan ice cream trucks can be sourced.
-And thoughtful service plans can be put together to make your guests feel comfortable, entertained and fulfilled.
+Interactive and globally inspired stations like our Pan-African, NY Street Food, and Cannoli stations are sure to be a hit.
+And we can help ensure that a wide variety of dietary preferences are accommodated.

 Check out some of our resources for planning a holiday party: